aimms/documentation/unit-test/running.rst

     </testsuites>

 indicates that the test suite :token:`TestAimmsUnitTest` of the AIMMS Unit Test framework itself was run, with one failure for the test :token:`TestNumericalTolerances`.
 The test was run in 0.739 seconds, with the majority of the time being spent in the test :token:`TestComparingBigDatasets`.

+If a test fails, the AIMMS Unit Test framework, will display as much detail about the failure as possible, e.g. the list of warnings created the AIMMS Unit Test framework itself, but also the AIMMS errors that occurred while running a particular test.
+This may help you to determine the cause of the failure.

 Selecting the base name of the result file
 ------------------------------------------